No Passion All Technique

-No Passion All Technique is the debut album by American post-punk band Protomartyr.
+No Passion All Technique is the debut studio album by American post-punk band Protomartyr.
 Released through Urinal Cake Records in 2012, the album went quickly out of print and subsequently became a "collector's item".
 In May 2019, the band reissued the album with bonus tracks.

 Recording

 According to the album's official Bandcamp page, the band "stepped into a studio together for the first time, in November of 2011 [...]
 With only four hours of studio time booked and one case of beer between them, their plan was to walk out with enough songs for a seven-inch single.
 Instead, at the suggestion of engineer Chris Koltay, the newly formed Detroit outfit recorded as much as they possibly could, in what little time they had.
 They left with 21 songs—enough material for two singles *and* a full-length album [...]."
 According to Casey: "My memory is shot, but I appreciate now, looking back, how raw and off-the-cuff it was.
 There’s tons of mistakes in it and that wasn’t because we planned on it.
 We still can’t really admit that it’s as good as it is.
 You never want to say that your first is the best, but I’m happy that the first ended up not being terrible.
 It gave us doorway to what we’d want to do later.”